Kensuke Nakaniwa

-Kensuke Nakaniwa (中庭 健介, Nakaniwa Kensuke) is a Japanese former competitive figure skater.
+Kensuke Nakaniwa (中庭 健介, Nakaniwa Kensuke) is a Japanese figure skating coach and former competitive singles skater.
 He is a two-time Ondrej Nepela Memorial champion, the 2003 Winter Universiade bronze medalist, and a three-time Japan national medalist.
 He finished in the top ten at three Four Continents Championships.

 Personal life

-Kensuke Nakaniwa was born on October 15, 1981 in Fukuoka, Japan.
+Nakaniwa was born on October 15, 1981, in Fukuoka, Japan.

-Career
+Competitive career

 In the 1999–2000 season, Nakaniwa won a bronze medal on the ISU Junior Grand Prix series and placed 13th at the 2000 World Junior Championships.

 In the 2002–03 season, Nakaniwa made his Grand Prix debut and competed at his first senior ISU Championship, the 2003 Four Continents, where he finished 11th.

-Nakaniwa ended his competitive career in 2011.
-He has coached Sei Kawahara.
+Nakaniwa retired from competitive figure skating in 2011.

+Coaching career

+Following his competitive career, Nakaniwa became a figure skating coach.
+Initially, he coached at his hometown rink in Fukuoka before relocating to Chiba in 2021 when he became the head coach of the newly established MF Figure Skating Academy.

+Nakaniwa's current and former students include: